mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 * Ubuntu 18.04
 * Ubuntu 20.04

-The following command start the build process for a Ubuntu 20.04 CAPI base image:
+The following command starts the build process for an Ubuntu 20.04 CAPI base image:

 ````
 $ make build-qemu-ubuntu-2004